Aswinsaipalakonda/clientura-elegance-landing/README.md

 ## How can I edit this code
-Just clone the repo to your
+Just clone the repo to your CMD

 **Use your preferred IDE**